queryverse/Vega.jl/docs/src/gettingstarted/tutorial.md

 @vlplot(:point, x=:Miles_per_Gallon, y=:Horsepower, color="Cylinders")
 ```

 We are still encoding the `color` channel, but note that we are now passing the name of the column as a `String`, not as a `Symbol` (i.e. we are writing `color="Cylinders"` instead of `color=:Cylinders`).
 This is a general pattern in [VegaLite.jl](https://github.com/queryverse/VegaLite.jl): you can generally use `Symbol`s and `String`s interchangeably.
-Using a `Symbol` saves you one extra character (the closing `"`), so we tend to use those when possible, but sometimes you need to use characters that can't be used in Julia's literal Symbolsyntax, and then we use `String`s.
+Using a `Symbol` saves you one extra character (the closing `"`), so we tend to use those when possible, but sometimes you need to use characters that can't be used in Julia's literal Symbol syntax, and then we use `String`s.

 The legend that was automatically generated for the color channel in the previous plot uses a continuous scale, i.e. it shows a smooth range of colors.
 [VegaLite.jl](https://github.com/queryverse/VegaLite.jl) automatically encodes any numeric column in the source data as such a "quantitative" channel.
 Sometimes that is not a good automatic default, though.
 For example, in our example case there are only a handful of distinct integer values used in the Cylinders column, and in such a case we might prefer a more discrete legend.